huzheng16/ZhengHuLab/content/project/Metastasis/index.md

 +++
 # Project title.
-title = "Deciphering the natural history of metastatic dissemination with patient genomic data"
+title = "Deciphering the timing and origins of metastasis with patient genomic data"

 # Date this page was created.
 # date = 2019-10-14T16:32:42+13:00